jessicarush/javascript-notes/arrays.md

 ```

-### Replace a section with *splice()*
+### Replace or remove a section with *splice()*

-This method takes 3 arguments: the starting index number, the total number of elements to remove from that position, and the items to insert.
+This method takes 3 arguments: the starting index number, the total number of elements to remove from that position, and the (optional) items to insert.
 For example:

 ```javascript
 const myArray = ['one', 'two', 'three', 'four', 'five'];